adameshel/draw_cmls_on_folium_map/README.md

 Place both the metadata file and the raw-data folder in the same directory.

 # Run
-run the file `run_example.py` after changing the following lines to your own needs:
+Play around by running the file `run_example.py`, after changing the following lines to your own needs:

 `name_map = 'my_map'`

 `dir_out = '/directory/of/out/'`